 We tried to make Curve 2 as simple to use as possible.
-A help view in Curve's bottom right corner provides useful texts for its controls (it's still missing some help texts, but we are adding more).
-For longer texts, the help view will start scrolling after some seconds.
+A help view in Curve's bottom right corner provides useful texts for its controls.
+For longer texts, the help view starts scrolling after some seconds.
 Clicking on the Cableguys icon will show some more help on editing the waveform.

 This page helps you getting started and shows some of the non-obvious features.